tpaschalis/tpaschalis.github.io/_posts/2022-01-30-close-ch-signal-shutdown.markdown

 a := foo{"first", exit}
 b := foo{"second", exit}
 c := foo{"third", exit}
-// .....

 go a.Run()
 go b.Run()
 go c.Run()
 ```

-_How would you stop all instances of `foo`?_
+### The question is, _how would you stop all instances of `foo`?_

-- Keep track of them and send an exit signal to each one (eg. `a.exit <- struct{}{}`)
+Someone might say keep track of them and send an exit signal to each one (eg. `a.exit <- struct{}{}`)

 This won't work as you'd expect; the shared channel means you don't know _which_ instance would receive the exit signal.

-- Send N exit signals to the shared exit channel (`eg. for i := range pool; exit <- struct{}{}`)
+Another might try to send N exit signals to the shared exit channel (`eg. for i := range pool; exit <- struct{}{}`)

 This _could_ work, but requires that you keep meticulous track of how many instances are currently running.
-In the meantime, if an instance was already shut down, there would be no receiver and you could get a deadlock; or if a new instance was added, then it might be left running.
+In the meantime, if an instance was already shut down there would be no receiver and you could get a deadlock; or if a new instance was added, then it might be left running.

 The best solution here is much simpler.
 Just call `close(ch)`!